rx-modules/PlayerDB/README.md

 The smart folk over at [r/minecraftcommands discord](https://discord.gg/QAFXFtZ) came up with various solutions to solve this problem and this datapack is one solution that I've grown quite fond over.
 While I like the usefulness of this library, I've mostly been wanting to understand some of the weird problems that Minecraft throws at us.

 This stuff is pretty hard to work through and somewhat hard to envision, but essentially, this is a player database that you can easily use.
 It's a pretty technical thing, but hopefully the API is not too hard to use.
-If you have any questions, create a github issue or hit me up on discord @ rx#1284.
-I'm very active on [r/minecraftcommands discord](https://discord.gg/QAFXFtZ) as well
+If you have any questions, create a github issue or join my discord (here)[https://discord.gg/zhadd6GHWJ]